 - Suspicious new account appearing on your credit report

 - Not being able to access your account

 - What Steps You Can Take If You Suspect Identity Theft?

 Let us assume that your identity has been compromised, now what?
 What steps can you take to minimize the damage?
 Recovering from identity theft is not easy as it not only costs you financially, but it can also be a long and painful process.
 Reacting quickly is key to success.
 Do not waste any time and report the incident to the concerned authorities.
+Additionally, get in touch with a consumer law attorney so they can guide you through the process of recovering your identity, as as well as any other assets that may have been compromised.
 The faster you react, the more chances you must come out of it unscarred.

 You can contact government, investigation agencies or even credit reporting agencies.
 If you have accounts with different companies, you should also contact them too.
 For instance, if you live in the USA, you can also get in touch with the social security administration, the federal trade commission and the United States department of justice for guidance on how to recover from identity theft.